 Healthcare Program 2022

-The Patmos Cottage School Healthcare program for 2022 saw Dr Daniel Busela and his nurse carrying out health checks on all 210 pupils at the school on the 7th and 8th June, 2022.
+The Patmos Cottage School Healthcare program for 2022 saw Dr Daniel Busela and his nurse carrying out the first of the bi-annual health checks on all 210 pupils at the school on the 7th and 8th June, 2022.

 The medical examinations revealed that whilst the majority of the children were in good health there were 30 children who were suffering from fungal infections and they were provided with the necessary treatments.
 Dr. Dan will continue to monitor these children and will report back to the school in a month’s time.